 What’s next/what are organisations expected to do now?

 Following the release of the SHOT Transfusion Safety Standards in July 2025, all organisations are expected to work towards compliance.
-A baseline assessment tool will be provided later in July which can help with this assessment and development of clear, practical, phased improvement plans to address identified gaps.
+A baseline assessment tool (which can be found here) can help with this assessment and development of clear, practical, phased improvement plans to address identified gaps.
 SHOT fully acknowledge the challenges faced by hospital teams, particularly in the face of competing demands and limited resources.
 Achieving compliance is a journey- this is about building a safer, more resilient transfusion pathway for every patient and your roadmap towards enhanced safety for all and better outcomes for patients.

 We recognise the significant challenges including financial pressures currently facing the NHS and the strain on services and teams.
 These realities are not lost on us.
 As the national haemovigilance organisation, SHOT will continue to listen, highlight the safety risks and inform system-level discussions to ensure transfusions safety remains a national priority.
 Everyone at SHOT is committed to advocating for the visibility, support and resourcing that safe transfusion practice demands both in clinical and laboratory settings.